shinw97/Enhanced-Face-Colourisation-with-Autoencoders-in-PyTorch-and-TensorFlow/README.md

 </p>

 ## Motivations
-### Colour Restoration on Vintage Photos
+### Automated Colour Restoration on Vintage Photos
-We live in an era where **Black and White Photos** are just products of digital effects in modern photography.
-Yet there are continuous work from historians, vintage art lovers, artists, film producers, or just some random nostalgic person, to recover/restore colours on old photos/films with their respective purposes.
+We live in an era where **Black and White Photos** are just the products of digital effects in the modern photography.
+Yet there are a lot of continuous effort from the historians, vintage art lovers, artists, film producers, or just some random nostalgic person, to try to recover/restore the colours on the old photos/films.

 ### Because I have too much time
-Yeah, this was just one of my hobby projects I wanted to try out during the COVID-19 pandemic.
+Yeah, this was one of my hobby projects I wanted to try out during the COVID-19 pandemic.
 So... yeah.

 ## Autoencoders
-Image editing softwares are commonly used for the restoration.
+Image editing softwares are commonly used for the image restoration task.
 However, it requires skills and time to complete the task.
-As the [photo colourisation editing tutorial here](https://www.youtube.com/watch?v=7SfTTDIjiM4) shows, it takes almost 17 minutes to colourise one photo for a photo editing expert.
+It can take minutes to colourise one photo for a photo editing expert.

-Instead, autoencoders, as a common neural network architecture used to encode/decode information, might be suitable to automate this task.
+Instead, autoencoders, as a common neural network architecture usually used to encode/decode image information, might be suitable to automate this task.

 <p align="center">
 <img src="https://upload.wikimedia.org/wikipedia/commons/2/28/Autoencoder_structure.png" width="60%"/>